browserengineering/book/book/invalidation.md

             # ...
 ```

-Every time layout runs, the whole layout tree is discarded and a new
-one is created, starting with the root `DocumentLayout`.
-Because we're
-creating a new tree, we're throwing away all of the old layout
+By creating a new tree, we're throwing away all of the old layout
-information, even the information that was already correct.
-But this
+information, even those bits that were already correct.
+Invalidation
-is wasteful: when layout _does_ need to run, it's typically due to a
-small change, like `innerHTML` or `style` being set on some element.
-Recreating the layout tree is wasteful, and we'd like to avoid it.
+begins with not doing that.

-But before jumping right to coding, let's read over the existing code
+But before jumping right to coding, let's review how layout objects
-to understand where layout objects are created: search the code for
-`Layout`, which all layout class names end with.
-You should see that
+are created.
+Search your browser code for `Layout`, which all layout
+class names end with.
+You should see that layout objects are created
-layout objects are created only in a few places:
+only in a few places:

 - `DocumentLayout` objects are created by the `Tab` in `render`
 - `BlockLayout` objects are created by either: